Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Introduction

 In this paper, we introduce a numerical method to analyze multi-photon, spatially multi-dimensional QOD.
 Our method includes the polarization degree of freedom, based on the Hamiltonian in the quantum optical systems proposed by Havukainen {\it et al.} \cite{Havukainen1999}.
 We construct the time evolution operator of the multi-photon system by composing a group of time evolution operators, each of which acting on a particular photon.
-This treatment exponentially reduces the dimension of the time evolution operator that need to be computed, with respect to the number of photons (see Methods section for the details).
+This treatment exponentially reduces the dimension of the time evolution operator that needs to be computed, with respect to the number of photons (see Methods section for the details).
 The numerical stability of simulations is improved by implementing a symplectic integration of the QED equations based on the Suzuki-Trotter decomposition.
-All combined, we succeed to simulate basic one- and two-photon phenomena, namely, the Mach–Zehnder (MZ) interference, Hong-Ou-Mandel (HOM) interference and violation of Bell-CHSH inequality.
+All combined, we succeed to simulate basic one- and two-photon phenomena, namely, the Mach-Zehnder (MZ) interference, Hong-Ou-Mandel (HOM) interference and violation of Bell-CHSH inequality.
 We use this simulation method to visualize the photon propagation dynamics of these phenomena and to understand the physical origins of the computed results.
-We also simulate a photon directed toward a scattering object (scatterer) and discover a counter-intuitive behavior when detecting this photon after the scatterer.
+We also simulate a photon directed toward a scattering object (scatterer) and present the detailed interplay between the detection pattern and the single-photon interference caused by the scatterer.
 The simulation results are presented in Sec. \ref{sec2}, followed by discussions in Sec. \ref{sec12}.
 The details of the present methods and parameters used in the numerical simulations are summarized in the Methods section.